vtex-apps/io-documentation/docs/en/Concepts/edition-app.md

 - The Edition Store (`vtex.edition-store@2.x`) - installs all the necessary apps to develop a store with the [Store Framework](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1/).

-Also, not only `vtex`, but any VTEX account that meets the [requirements needed to be a Sponsor Account](https://vtex.io/docs/recipes/development/becoming-a-sponsor-account/) can develop and release its own Edition App.
+In fact, any VTEX account that meets the [requirements needed to be a Sponsor Account](https://vtex.io/docs/recipes/development/becoming-a-sponsor-account/) can develop and release their own Edition Apps.

 Hence, besides the fundamental development environment set up by a `vtex` native Edition App, it's possible to extend an Edition App by creating a new and customized one that meets your account family needs.